Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 Parallelism
 ---
-While ray tracing is an extremely easy problem to parallelize there's still room for some interesting implementations, and I think the implementation I've gone with in Rust is pretty fun and leaves the door open for even more fun.
-It is of course possible to write a ray tracer that doesn't do any synchronization.
-If threads are assigned there work up front and only write to disjoin regions of the framebuffer there will never be conflicts as they never see or interact with each other's work.
-While brain-dead simple this design doesn't do a very good job of load balancing (what if one thread gets all the hard pixels?) and makes it impossible to implement
+While ray tracing is an extremely easy problem to parallelize there's still room for some interesting implementations, and I think the one I've gone with in Rust is pretty neat and leaves the door open for even more fun.
+It is possible to write a ray tracer that doesn't do any synchronization by assigning threads their work up front and having them only write to disjoint regions of the framebuffer but this design doesn't do a very good job of load balancing (what if one thread gets all the hard pixels?) and makes it impossible to implement [reconstruction filtering](http://www.luxrender.net/wiki/LuxRender_Render_settings#Filter)
-[reconstruction filtering](http://www.luxrender.net/wiki/LuxRender_Render_settings#Filter) (now samples affect adjacent pixels as well, introducing conflicts).
+(now samples affect adjacent pixels as well, and the regions are no longer disjoint).
+To have a robust and high quality renderer it's worth it to support this minimal level of synchronization between threads but to have good performance it should be kept as lightweight as possible, ideally using only atomics to synchronize the threads.

-In tray I followed PBRT and implemented the framebuffer using atomic floats with C++'s `std::atomic<float>` type, updating pixel values using compare exchange.
-While this method is also possible to implement in Rust by either directly calling the LLVM intrinsics or working through the [`AtomicUsize`](http://doc.rust-lang.org/std/sync/atomic/struct.AtomicUsize.html) type to create an atomic float
+In tray I followed PBRT and implemented the framebuffer using atomic floats with C++'s `std::atomic<float>` type, updating pixel values using compare exchange loops.
+This same method is also possible to implement in Rust by either directly using the LLVM intrinsics or working through the [`AtomicUsize`](http://doc.rust-lang.org/std/sync/atomic/struct.AtomicUsize.html) type to create an atomic float identical to `std::atomic<float>` however,
 Rust also provides lock-free multi-producer single-consumer communication primitives in [std::sync::mpsc](http://doc.rust-lang.org/std/sync/mpsc/).
-To implement the AtomicUsize method I would need to write some minor bits of unsafe code to transmute the bits of the float to a usize, so I decided to try the channels method and see how performance was first, as this wouldn't require any unsafe code.
-I still chose to divide up work in the same way I did previously using an array of block start positions which are indexed by an atomic int, each thread just does a fetch add to find the next spot to work on and returns when there are no more blocks to be rendered.
+To implement the AtomicUsize method I would still need to write some minor bits of unsafe code to transmute the bits of the float to a usize, so I decided to try the channels method first and see how it performed, as this wouldn't require any unsafe code on my end.
+I still chose to divide up work in the same way I did previously using an array of block start positions which are indexed by an atomic uint (AtomicUsize in Rust), each thread just does a fetch add to find the next block to work on and returns when there are no more blocks to be rendered.

-To render the scene I spawn some number of worker threads and hand each of them a send end of my mpsc channel where they will write their sample results to, sending the x, y position and color of the sample.
-The receive end of the channel is held onto by the main thread which just gets samples from the channel and writes them to the framebuffer until all sending ends have closed.
+To render the scene I spawn a number of worker threads and hand each of them a send end of the mpsc channel where they will write their sample results to, sending the x, y position and color of the sample.
+The receive end of the channel is held onto by the main thread which reads samples from the channel and writes them to the framebuffer until all sending ends have closed.
 This implementation provides some interesting trade-offs with the atomic float framebuffer method, instead of conflicting on every channel of the pixel (RGB and weight) threads will only conflict on the single atomic in the channel when trying to write their sample to the queue.
-However if we aren't doing reconstruction filtering then the threads in the atomic float buffer never conflict and just pay the cost of a few atomic operations while in the channel implementation threads are far more likely to conflict since they're all still writing to the same channel.
-Another option I didn't look into yet is to give each thread their own channel to write to and use select to read samples as they come in from each channel, I'd be interested to hear other people's thoughts on this possibility.
+However if we aren't doing reconstruction filtering then the threads in the atomic float method never conflict and just pay the cost of a few atomic operations while in the channel implementation threads are far more likely to conflict since they're all still writing to the same channel.
+Another option I didn't look into yet is to give each thread their own channel to write to and use select to read samples as they come in from each channel.
+If this would also be lock-free from the sender side then it's possible this is an even better implementation since the worker threads don't really need to care about other thread's samples since they aren't writing the samples to the framebuffer.
+I'd be interested to hear other people's thoughts on this possibility.

-As far as performance goes I'm really happy with how the mpsc channel method performs, using 8 threads on my desktop with an i7-4790K @ 4GHz tray\_rust can render the [smallpt scene](http://www.kevinbeason.com/smallpt/) below in 144ms!
-What's more exciting about the channel implementation is that it leaves the door open to easily extend the renderer to support rendering across multiple machines on a network.
+I think the mpsc channel implementation performs quite nicely, using 8 threads on my desktop with an i7-4790K @ 4GHz we can render the [smallpt scene](http://www.kevinbeason.com/smallpt/) with one sample per pixel in 144ms!
+What's even more exciting about the channel implementation is that it leaves the door open to easily extend the renderer to support rendering across multiple machines on a network.
 Each worker machine instead of sending its samples to a framebuffer thread would send them to a network thread which would batch up samples and send them to the master machine.
-These samples would then be recieved either by the master machine's framebuffer thread directly or picked up on a network thread and sent through the same mpsc channel that the master machine's worker threads use to communicate samples to the framebuffer thread.
-The overhead of setting up the network and communicating samples would probably take much more time than rendering our scene with a simple Whitted integrator but is probably worth pursuing once path tracing is implemented.
+These samples would then be received either by the master's framebuffer thread directly or picked up on a network thread and sent through the same mpsc channel used by the worker threads.
+The overhead of setting up the network and communicating samples would probably take much more time than rendering our scene with a simple Whitted integrator but will be worth pursuing once path tracing is implemented.
 The code for the worker and framebuffer threads is located in
 [main.rs](https://github.com/Twinklebear/tray_rust/blob/master/src/main.rs).

 <img src="http://i.imgur.com/o7VKbBq.png" class="img-responsive">

 There are a few stray black/white pixels in the image but I think these are just sampling artifacts and should be cleaned up once we start taking more than one sample per pixel.
-Here we're just hitting some unfortunate path where we get an incorrect black or white result, at least that's what I hope is the case.
+Here we're just hitting an uncommon path where we get a black or white result, at least that's what I hope is the case.

-This version is also run without any platform specific optimizations (to my knowledge) such as taking advantage of any available
+This version is also run without any architecture specific optimizations (to my knowledge) such as taking advantage of any available
-SIMD instruction set like you would get when compiling C or C++ with `-march=native`.
-There is a flag to pass to rustc to enable these optimizations however I'm not sure how to pass this flag to rustc through Cargo.
+SIMD instruction set such as you would get when compiling C or C++ with `-march=native`.
+There is a flag to pass to rustc to enable these optimizations however I'm not sure how to pass it to rustc through Cargo.
 It looks to currently be an open issue, [#544](https://github.com/rust-lang/cargo/issues/544) and [#1137](https://github.com/rust-lang/cargo/issues/1137), if it is possible now please do let me know!
 I'd expect at least some performance gain with the use of auto-vectorization and SSE/AVX instructions.

-#### Sharing Data Between Threads
+#### Sharing Immutable Data Between Threads
 In a ray tracer we also need to share some immutable data between threads so that they all know what scene they're rendering.
 In Rust this is done with atomic reference counted pointers using the [Arc](http://doc.rust-lang.org/std/sync/struct.Arc.html) struct.
 This works pretty nicely although I ran into some minor annoyances.
-Currently if you want to put a trait in an Arc it must be in a Box as well, even though the Arc has it's own box (correct me if this is wrong!).
+Currently if you want to put a trait in an Arc it must be in a Box as well, even though the Arc has it's own box (correct me if this is wrong).
 That is to say if we had a trait Geometry and we wanted to share some instance between threads we can't currently write:

 {% highlight rust %}